 Why Is There a Need for Background Checks?

 Lastly, there are certain courses where passing a background check is a requirement.
-These include many care professions, such as nursing, medicine, or psychology.
-With these professions, the nature of a past offense is more important, which means that someone with a criminal background may still be accepted.
+These include many care professions, such as nursing, medicine, and psychology.

-But what if you feel that your checkered background may indeed prevent you from getting to the college of your choice?
+What happens when your background is holding you back?
 Or what if you have been unjustly accused or convicted in the past?
-What is usually recommended here is to make use of the services of companies that are capable of removing personal information on the internet, especially from sites that make a business of providing background information on people.
+Make use of reputable companies that are capable of removing personal information on the internet.
+Make sure your personal branding efforts are above par.
+Especially from sites that make a business of providing background information on people.